 IEA IETS Annex 17: Membrane filtration for energy-efficient separation of lignocellulosic biomass components

-Overarching goal of IEA IETS TCP Annex 17 is to strengthen the network of the Austrian membrane and biorefinery landscape.
+The overarching goal of IEA IETS TCP Annex 17 is to strengthen the network of the Austrian membrane and biorefinery landscape.
 The aim is the optimized use of lignocellulose material in biorefineries by using efficient and sustainable membrane technologies.
-Regarding this, energy efficient membrane technologies are evaluated, optimized as well as strategies for the utilization of biomass components are developed.
+For this purpose, energy efficient membrane technologies are evaluated and optimized as well as strategies for the utilization of biomass components are developed.

 This Task focuses on the critical analysis, simulation, laboratory test and onsite monitoring of envelope systems entailing elements that use and/or control incident solar energy.
 Integration of Solar Envelope solutions into the building’s HVAC and lighting systems through a systemic approach is central in this Task.